moj-analytical-services/rpackage_training/README.md

 - Is faster to restore the data to R
 - Keeps R specific information encoded in the data (e.g., attributes, variable types, etc).

-If the raw data needs some manipulating to make them more nicely formatted then this code should be included within the package for the sake of reproducability.
-To create a nice RDA object:
+You can include code within the package to manipulate the raw data as needed.
+To create a nice .rda file:

-    Place the raw data into a sub-directory you make called 'data-raw' in your project Rstudio folder.
+- Make a sub-directory called 'data-raw' in your project Rstudio folder
+- Place the raw data into 'data-raw'.
-    Create a new script in this folder with the following contents: raw <- read.csv("data_name.csv", check.names = TRUE)
+- Create a new script into 'data-raw' with the following contents:

+        raw <- read.csv("data_name.csv", check.names = TRUE)
         devtools::use_data(raw)
         rm(raw)
-        save the script  e.g. as create_raw.R
+- Save the script  e.g. as create_raw.R

 Now you'll see a data folder has been created that contains the object raw.rda